No. 1 UCLA Bruins host No. 8 Ohio State Buckeyes

 Los Angeles; Wednesday, 9:30 p.m.
 EST

-The Bruins are 9-0 in home games.
-UCLA leads the Big Ten with 21.4 assists per game led by Kiki Rice averaging 4.4.
+The Bruins are 9-0 on their home court.
+UCLA leads the Big Ten in rebounding, averaging 40.6 boards.
+Lauren Betts leads the Bruins with 9.7 rebounds.

-The Buckeyes are 9-1 against Big Ten opponents.
-Ohio State is 17-1 against opponents over .500.
+The Buckeyes are 9-1 in Big Ten play.
+Ohio State is 18-1 when it turns the ball over less than its opponents and averages 12.2 turnovers per game.

-UCLA averages 7.3 made 3-pointers per game, 1.7 more made shots than the 5.6 per game Ohio State allows.
-Ohio State averages 6.6 made 3-pointers per game this season, 0.6 more makes per game than UCLA allows.
+UCLA scores 82.2 points, 23.3 more per game than the 58.9 Ohio State allows.
+Ohio State has shot at a 46.1% rate from the field this season, 12.3 percentage points above the 33.8% shooting opponents of UCLA have averaged.

+The Bruins and Buckeyes match up Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Lauren Betts is averaging 20.2 points, 9.7 rebounds and 2.8 blocks for the Bruins.
-Londynn Jones is averaging 2.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Betts is averaging 20.2 points, 9.7 rebounds and 2.8 blocks for the Bruins.
+Kiki Rice is averaging 14.5 points over the last 10 games.

-Cotie McMahon is shooting 43.3% and averaging 16.5 points for the Buckeyes.
-Jaloni Cambridge is averaging 12.4 points over the last 10 games.
+Chance Gray averages 2.5 made 3-pointers per game for the Buckeyes, scoring 14.5 points while shooting 37.6% from beyond the arc.
+Cotie McMahon is averaging 15.1 points, six rebounds and 1.7 steals over the past 10 games.

 LAST 10 GAMES: Bruins: 10-0, averaging 80.3 points, 39.1 rebounds, 21.8 assists, 7.1 steals and 5.8 blocks per game while shooting 49.1% from the field.
 Their opponents have averaged 58.6 points per game.